conduktor/conduktor-gateway-demos/chaos/Readme.md

 Let's produce some records to our created topic and observe some errors being injected by Conduktor Gateway.
 Remember this will go to the virtual cluster `someCluster` where the topic conduktorTopic lives.

-This should produce warnings as we inteded.
+This should produce warnings as we intended.

 ```bash
 docker-compose exec kafka-client \